Cephalopod: Sexual maturity

 Cephalopods that are sexually mature and of adult size begin spawning and reproducing.
-After the transfer of genetic material to the following generation, the adult cephalopods then die.
+After the transfer of genetic material to the following generation, the adult cephalopods in most species then die.
 Sexual maturation in male and female cephalopods can be observed internally by the enlargement of gonads and accessory glands.
 Mating would be a poor indicator of sexual maturation in females; they can receive sperm when not fully reproductively mature and store them until they are ready to fertilize the eggs.
 Males are more aggressive in their pre-mating competition when in the presence of immature females than when competing for a sexually mature female.
 Most cephalopod males develop a hectocotylus, an arm tip which is capable of transferring their spermatozoa into the female mantle cavity.
 Though not all species use a hectocotylus; for example, the adult nautilus releases a spadix.
+Some male squids, mainly deep-water species, have instead evolved a penis longer than their own body length, the longest penis in any free-living animals.
+It is assumed these males simply attach a spermatophore anywhere on a female's body.
 An indication of sexual maturity of females is the development of brachial photophores to attract mates.